atty303/konaste-linux/README.md

 konaste infinitas profile gamescope --command "gamescope -f -r 120 -w 1920 -h 1080 --mangoapp -- umu-run %r\\game\\app\\bm2dx.exe -t %t" --default
 ```

-> [!NOTE]
-> This configuration runs smoothly on my system without any stuttering or
-> tearing.

 To revert this configuration when game update is required, you can run:

 ```bash